 - Whole Foods/Amazon

-If you have any of these products in your fridge, health officials say you should throw them away or return them to the store for a refund.
+If you have any of these products in your fridge or freezer, health officials say you should throw them away or return them to the store for a refund.

 If you don’t remember where you bought pre-cut melon, don’t eat it and throw it away!